 So there it is.

-My quest for the easiest and the best way to bring money from India to the UK started to help a friend and this article sums up the viable legit options I came across.
+My quest for the easiest and the best way to bring money from India to the UK started to help a friend, and this guide sums up the viable legit options I came across.

-I hope you now have a better understanding of outward remittance from India and specifically, how to transfer money from India to UK online.
+I hope you now have a better understanding of outward remittance from India to help you make an informed decision on how to transfer money from India to the UK online.

-Do let me know in the comment section below which option you picked and why – I would love to know about your experience.
+Which option you picked and why?
+I would love to know your experience.